On the homological mirror symmetry conjecture for pairs of pants: A Morse-Bott definition of the Fukaya category

 The Fukaya $A_{\infty}$ category was introduced in \cite{fukaya93}.
 There are a number of approaches to transversality issues in its definition -- virtual perturbations are used in \cite{fooo}, and explicit perturbations of the holomorphic curve equation are used in \cite{seidel08}.

 In this section, we describe a `Morse-Bott' approach which is a modification of the approach in \cite{seidel08}, combining it with the approach of \cite{abouzaidplumb}.
 The outline of this approach has appeared in \cite[Section 7]{seidelg2}, and is related to the `clusters' of \cite{cornealalonde}.
+However, the geometric situation we consider is simpler than that of \cite{cornealalonde}, namely we work only in exact symplectic manifolds with convex boundary, which for example rules out disk and sphere bubbling.

 Our treatment follows \cite[Sections 8 -- 12]{seidel08} closely, explaining at each stage how our construction differs.
 We make use of concepts and terminology from \cite{seidel08} (including abstract Lagrangian branes, strip-like ends and perturbation data) with minimal explanation.
 We explain, in Section \ref{subsec:compat}, why our definition of the Fukaya category is quasi-equivalent to that given in \cite{seidel08}.

 This section deals only with the Fukaya category of embedded Lagrangians.
 In particular, the Lagrangian immersion $L^n: S^n \To \mathcal{P}^n$ does not fit into this framework.
 However, the concepts introduced in this section are the basis for the Morse-Bott computation of $\mathcal{A} = CF^*(L^n,L^n)$ that will be explained in Section \ref{subsec:fpearlyt}.